AtomLinter/linter-erlc/README.md

 ```

 ## Settings
-You can configure linter-elixirc by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
+You can configure linter-erlc by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):

 ```
-'linter-elixirc':
+'linter-erlc':
-  'erlcExecutablePath': null #erlc path. run 'which erlc' to find the path 'includeDirs': 'includes,other/paths' #comma seperated list of paths added with the -I flag
-	'pa': '~/.ebin' #comma seperated list of paths added with the -pa flag.
+  'executablePath': null #erlc path. run 'which erlc' to find the path 'includeDirs': 'includes,other/paths' #comma seperated list of paths added with the -I flag 'pa': '~/.ebin' #comma seperated list of paths added with the -pa flag.
 ```